Today, I went over an exercise you can do for achy elbows.

-One of the causes for achy, sore, or painful elbows is weak grip strength.
-I wanted to go through a really easy exercise that you can do in your workouts.
-You can add it to your workouts, roughly twice a week.
-You are looking at going 30 feet with this Farmer’s Walk exercise.
+One of the causes of achy, sore, or painful elbows is weak grip strength.
+I wanted to go through a really easy exercise that you can add to your workouts roughly twice a week.
+This exercise is walking 30 feet with the Farmer’s Walk.

 The Farmer’s Walk can be done in a wide variety of ways.
-If you’ll look online, you will see that there are Farmer’s Walk Bars or Farmer’s Walk Handles but most gyms don’t have them.
-If you are in a cross fit gym or a strong man gym, you might have those specific handles or bars.
-But what you will be able to find at your home gym or in your local gym are dumbbells, kettlebells and the barbell.
+If you look online, you can find Farmer’s Walk Bars or Farmer’s Walk Handles, but most gyms don’t have them.
+If you are in a cross-fit or strong-man gym, you might have those specific handles or bars.
+But you will always be able to find dumbbells, kettlebells, and barbells at your home gym or in your local gym.

-I am grabbing in the middle of the barbell and lifting it up.
-I am taking the barbell for a walk.
-I am looking at going roughly 30 feet, fifteen out and fifteen back.
+Grab the middle of the barbell and lift it.
+Take the barbell for a walk for roughly 30 feet, 15 out, and 15 back.

 Farmer’s Walk with a Barbell

-The negative part of using a barbell is that there is such a long lever that you are going to work on to balance things out which can be a positive thing or can be a negative thing if it’s too much for your elbow and if it irritates your elbow pain.
+The drawback of using a barbell is that such a long lever requires work to balance.
+This can be a positive thing or can be a negative thing if it’s too much for your elbow or if it irritates your elbow pain.

-I can take the kettlebell for a walk.
-It’s important to remember that I am not hunched over.
+Take the kettlebell for a walk.
+It’s important to remember not to hunch over.

 Farmer’s Walk with a Kettlebell (Wrong Position)

-I am keeping it nice and square here.
-I am strong in the core as I take the kettlebell for a walk.
+Keep your body nice and square.
+Stay strong in the core as you take the kettlebell for a walk.